edilio/developer/README.md

 developer
 =========

-A website to manage ideas for delopment
+A website to manage ideas for development